yusufgngor/cse674-gameoflife-cuda/README.md

-# CUDA Game of Life
+# Game of Life - CUDA and OpenMP Implementations

-A GPU-accelerated Conway's Game of Life implementation with custom rules.
+Parallel implementations of Conway's Game of Life with custom rules using CUDA (GPU) and OpenMP (CPU multi-threading).

 ## Custom Rules